Let Freedom Ring! - via Flickr user Bryce Edwards

 Another option if you happen to be staying nearby is to avoid the crowded subway car and the stress of traffic and grab an Uber ride.
 Ubers can easily pull right up along the many streets around the park.
 If you've never used Uber, click here and get your first ride free.

 There are places to park for free near Citizens Bank Park.
 Probably your best opportunity for free parking at a Phillies game is on Lawrence St. You will find this street about 2 blocks east of the stadium, and there is a decent amount of on the street parking available.

 Street Parking is Available on Lawrence Street, Just 2 Blocks From the Park

 If you do have to pay for parking, there are plenty of lots with approximately 21,000 spaces directly around the Citizens Bank Ballpark.
 I would at least try to find free parking first, but if not – paying won’t kill you here and you can get pretty close to the stadium.

-The most stress-free choice for affordable parking at the Phillies game is using Park Whiz.
+The most stress-free choice for affordable parking at the Phillies game is using Parking Panda.
 This lets you find a spot ahead of time and reserve it, so you know exactly where you are going before you ever leave your house.
 Here is a list of upcoming games, just click the date you need to find the cheapest spots:

 Best Food At & Near Citizens Bank Park

 Save Money on Food